 We are a no dig farm so no digging please! – the only time spades will be involved is when we put compost on the veg beds.

 No problem, that’s ok, doing the farm work is not a necessity for members.
-As long as you are able to come pick up your box or have a friend do so you’ll get your veg.

 -What is no-dig?